littensy/charm/README.md

 ### `mapped(getter, mapper)`

-The `mapped` function iterates over every key in a table and uses the mapper to generate a new key and value.
-The resulting table is returned in a read-only signal containing the new keys and values.
+The `mapped` function iterates over every key in a table and uses the mapper to assign them to a new key and value.
+The result is returned as a read-only signal containing the new keys and values.
 When a key's value changes, or a new key is added to the table, the mapper is called for that key and its current value.

 The first value returned by the mapper is used as the new value: